davidrequena/multifastats/README.md

 - - - - - - -
 INFO OPTIONS:
 - - - - - - -
-You will give some arguments to get some program info:
+These arguments provide some program info:

 * -h (or --help)		:	General description and usage of the program.
 * -v (or --version)	:	Version and revision of the program.